Aleph-Alpha/pharia-kernel-sdk-py/docs/source/03-core_concepts.md

 ### Testing

 When Skills are run in the Kernel, the CSI is provided via an Application Binary Interface.
-This interface is defined via the [WASM Interface Type](https://component-model.bytecodealliance.org/design/wit.html) (WIT) language.
+This interface is defined via the [Wasm Interface Type](https://component-model.bytecodealliance.org/design/wit.html) (WIT) language.
 For development and debugging, Skills can also run in a local Python environment.
 The CSI which is available to the Skill at runtime can be substituted with a [DevCSI](https://pharia-skill.readthedocs.io/en/latest/references.html#pharia_skill.testing.DevCsi) which is backed by HTTP requests against a running instance of the Kernel.
 Developers can write tests, step through their Python code and inspect the state of variables.